2023-USU-SoftwareEngineering/Fintech-Earnings-Data/README.md

 ## fintech_django
 This folder contains the django server.
 The folder's [readme](fintech_django/README.md) contains information on how to run the server.

-## fintechrouted
-This folder contains code that was used to assemble the vue webapp, which was later ported into django.
-It currently is not part of the end-product.

 ## PredictionModels
 This folder contains our prediction models, stored in [FintechPredictionModels.ipynb](PredictionModels/FintechPredictionModels.ipynb).